OGGM/oggm/docs/input-data.rst

 OGGM implements a bunch of tools to make access to the input data as painless as possible for you, including the automated download of all the required files.
-This requires that you tell OGGM where to store these data.
+This requires you to tell OGGM where to store these data.

 Calibration data and testing: the ``~/.oggm`` directory